 - b.
-Student: Refers to all persons taking courses from the University: full-time and parttime; residential or online; enrolled in undergraduate, graduate, professional, special topic, and certificate of completion programs or courses. - c.
+Student: Refers to all persons taking courses from the University: full-time and part-time; residential or online; enrolled in undergraduate, graduate, professional, special topic, and certificate of completion programs or courses. - c.
 Staff: Refers to any non-faculty employee of Bellevue University. - d.
-Faculty: Refers to any full-time or part-time hired by the University to conduct classroom, online, or other academic activities. - e.
+Faculty: Refers to any full-time or part-time faculty or instructors hired by the University to conduct classroom, online, or other academic activities. - e.
 University Premises: Refers to all land, buildings, facilities, online academic and support systems, and other property in the possession of or owned, used, or controlled by the University including applicable adjacent streets and sidewalks. - f.
 University Community: Refers to all students, staff, faculty, and guests at the University. - g.
 Dean of Students' Office (DSO): office that will investigate allegations of misconduct or assign members of the University to investigate depending upon the nature of the allegation.
 The DSO may refer investigation to appropriate departments if academic or Title IX complaints. - h.
 Respondent: Refers to student(s), student groups, or student organizations against whom a conduct charge(s) has been brought. - i.
-Complainant: Member of the University Community who has alleged a violation of code by any student(s), student group(s), or student organization(s) in violation of this code of conduct. - 3.
-Academic Dishonesty Violations - a.
-Bellevue University is committed to academic excellence.
-The University expects academic honesty from all members of the University community and believes that it is essential for academic excellence and integrity.
-Academic honesty includes adherence to guidelines established by the instructor in a particular course for both individual and group work.
-It prohibits representing the work of others to be one's own (plagiarism); receiving unauthorized aid on an assignment (cheating); and using similar papers or other work product to fulfill the obligations of different classes without the instructor's permission. - b.
-When a faculty member believes that a student's conduct constitutes academic dishonesty, the faculty member will have a discussion with the student to give the student an opportunity to provide an explanation.
-If the student provides an adequate explanation to the satisfaction of the faculty member, the matter will be deemed resolved.
-If, in the opinion of the faculty member, an adequate explanation is not provided by the student, the faculty member may sanction the student in accordance with the Academic Dishonesty Penalties section below.
-The faculty member is responsible for documenting this decision and notifying the Dean of Students' Office.
-The Dean of Students' Office is responsible for notifying the student of the decision, the sanction being imposed, and the right to appeal.
+Complainant: Member of the University Community who has alleged a violation of code by any student(s), student group(s), or student organization(s) in violation of this code of conduct.

+3. Academic Misconduct Violations